domRiddle/ASF/Setting-up.md

 #### **[Linux](https://docs.microsoft.com/dotnet/core/install/linux)**:
 Package names depend on the Linux distribution that you're using, we've listed the most common ones.
 You can obtain all of them with native package manager for your OS (such as `apt` for Debian or `yum` for CentOS).

-- `ca-certificates` (standard SSL trusted certs to make HTTPS connections)
+- `ca-certificates` (standard SSL trusted certs to make HTTPS connections, likely bundled with your OS by default)
 - `libc6` (`libc`)
 - `libgcc1` (`libgcc`)
 - `libicu` (`icu-libs`, latest version for your distribution, for example `libicu67`)